Service and repairs

 - 7Sent back to you

-We aim to have your watch repaired in six to eight weeks from receipt of your watch (four if it’s just a battery replacement).
+We aim to have your watch repaired in six to ten weeks from receipt of your watch (four if it’s just a battery replacement).
 If your watch needs to go to Switzerland for repairs, it could be 12 weeks –though this is rare.

 Once the watch is back with us and inspected, we will be able to confirm whether the repair falls within the warranty or not.
 Please click here for move details about what is covered under warranty.